 And there you have it.
 Turmeric Hummus.
 Can’t be any easier!

-Also, to get the most of the turmeric benefits, it’s suggested to always take it with a bit of black pepper, as it increases the powerful benefits of the curcumin, which is the active ingredient in turmeric.
+Also, to get the most of the turmeric benefits, it’s suggested to always take it with a bit of black pepper, as it increases the powerful benefits of curcumin, which is the active ingredient in turmeric.

 But let’s not forget about the other ingredients and their benefits in this recipe.

 Chickpeas.
 Tahini.
 Garlic.
 Lemon.
 Olive oil.

-All these beautiful yummy simple foods that are packed with amassing properties to nourish our bodies.
+All these beautiful yummy simple foods are packed with amassing properties to nourish our bodies.